 Akademi is the UK’s leading producer of South Asian dance, capturing imaginations through inspiring storytelling and unique spectacle.
 Creating vital talent pathways for the next generation of dance artists, Akademi also takes dance to the heart of the community, offering life-affirming experiences for those who are disadvantaged, disengaged or isolated.

 This exhibition is part of CPP Hounslow’s Visual Arts Programme of art, design and photography exhibitions in libraries and cafes across the borough.
-To find out more or to get involved, please contact firstname.lastname@example.org
+To get involved, please contact firstname.lastname@example.org